404FoundingFather/multi-site/documents/website-flow.md

 During the request flow, several error paths are handled:

-1. **Domain Not Found**: If the domain doesn't match any tenant, the user is redirected to `/site-not-found`
+1. **Domain Not Found**:
+   - If the domain doesn't match any tenant, the x-tenant-id header is set to "unknown"
+   - In production, the user is redirected to `/site-not-found`
+   - In development, the request continues to make testing easier

 2. **Inactive Site**: If the tenant exists but is marked inactive, the user is redirected to `/site-inactive`

+3. **Maintenance Mode**: If the site is in maintenance mode and the user isn't already on the maintenance page, they are redirected to `/maintenance`

-3. **Server Errors**: If database queries fail or other errors occur, the user is redirected to a server error page
+4. **Server Errors**: If errors occur during tenant resolution, the x-tenant-id header is set to "error" and the request continues

-4. **Loading States**: While tenant configuration and theme are loading, appropriate loading indicators are shown
+5. **Loading States**: While site configuration and theme data are being fetched, the MainLayout displays a loading indicator

 ## Performance Considerations